highlightjs/highlight.js/README.md

 upgrading from version 9, there are some breaking changes and things you may want to double check first.

-See [VERSION_10_BREAKING_CHANGES.md](https://github.com/highlightjs/highlight.js/blob/master/VERSION_10_BREAKING_CHANGES.md) to learn about the breaking changes and [CHANGES.md](https://github.com/highlightjs/highlight.js/blob/master/CHANGES.md) to learn what else is new.
+Please read [VERSION_10_UPGRADE.md](https://github.com/highlightjs/highlight.js/blob/master/VERSION_10_UPGRADE.md) for  high-level summary of breaking changes and any actions you may need to take.
+See [VERSION_10_BREAKING_CHANGES.md](https://github.com/highlightjs/highlight.js/blob/master/VERSION_10_BREAKING_CHANGES.md) for a more detailed list and [CHANGES.md](https://github.com/highlightjs/highlight.js/blob/master/CHANGES.md) to learn what else is new.

 ## Getting Started